Francisco Pérez Pacheco: Personal life

 He married Feliciana Gonzales de Pacheco, sometime prior to 1813.
 They had their first daughter, Ponciana Pacheco, in 1813.
 In 1814, Jacinta Pacheco was born (who married Sebastián Núñez, grantee of Rancho Orestimba y Las Garzas).
 In 1820, his first son, Isidro de la Santíssima Pacheco, was born, followed by Juan Carlos Pacheco in 1821 (who was the grantee of Rancho San Luis Gonzaga).
 In 1822, his eldest daughter Ponciana died and was buried at Mission San Carlos Borromeo.
 In 1826, his daughter María Encarnación Pacheco was born, followed by María Isidora Pacheco in 1829 (who married Mariano Malarín, owner of Rancho Zanjones, Rancho Chualar, and Rancho Guadalupe y Llanitos de los Correos) and Antonio Julián Pacheco in 1830.

 Legacy

 Pacheco State Park in Merced County.

-Numerous locations are named after Pacheco, especially in the lands of his rancho holdings.
-Pacheco State Park in Merced County is named after him along with Pacheco Canyon that it contains.
+Numerous California locations are named after Pacheco, especially in the lands of his rancho holdings.
+Pacheco State Park in Merced County is named after him along with Pacheco Canyon landform within its borders.
 The land for the park was bequeathed to California State Parks by Pacheco's great-great-granddaughter Paula Fatjó in 1992.

-Pacheco Pass in the Diablo Mountains, along with Pacheco Pass Highway, is named for him, as is Pacheco Creek in San Benito County.
+Also the Pacheco Pass in the Diablo Mountains, Pacheco Pass Highway, and Pacheco Creek in San Benito County maintains the area's history.

-The Pacheco Club, an exclusive members-only social club in Monterey, is named after him and housed in the Casa Pacheco, an adobe home built by him in 1840.
+The Pacheco Club, an exclusive members-only social club in Monterey, is so named and housed in the Casa Pacheco, an adobe home built by Pacheco in 1840.